Test what your API really did

 Database step

-→ clear table and insert test record
+→ clear the table and insert a test record

 HTTP step